Process Technologies for Helium Recovery from Natural Gas: A Review

 Table 2: Composition of helium-rich natural gas fields (Häussinger et al, 2005)

-Clearly indicated is the high helium compositions recently discovered in Southern African gas reserves compared with other helium “rich” resources.
-This is an indication of Africa’s hidden potential anxiously waiting to be unlocked, not even considering the rapidly growing new natural gas discoveries being made in neighboring countries.
+Clearly indicated in the high helium compositions recently discovered in Southern African gas reserves compared with other helium “rich” resources.
+This is an indication of Africa’s hidden potential anxiously waiting to be unlocked, not even considering the rapidly growing new natural gas discoveries being made in neighbouring countries.

 1.1 Overview of helium extraction from natural gas